-Our Scheme of Learning is the Rising Stars Switched On Computing Scheme which is based on the National Curriculum guidelines.
+Our Scheme of Learning is the Rising Stars 'Switched On Computing' Scheme which is based on the National Curriculum guidelines.
 All units of teaching and learning are differentiated with additional assessment activities built in.
-Individual netbooks and iPads in classrooms support the development of Computing and IT capability by enabling independent learning; encouraging research, and allowing for the creative use of IT in all subjects.
+The IT suite has 30 desktop computers, which alongside individual netbooks and iPads in classrooms, support the development of Computing and IT capability by enabling independent learning; encouraging research, and allowing for the creative use of IT in all subjects.
 Digital projectors, interactive whiteboards and visualisers are positioned in all classrooms and are used as a teaching and learning resource across the curriculum.
 An immersive classroom further enhances the children's learning, emotive and language experiences and responses through cross-curricular exploration of ideas and themes.